Is it Reactive Attachment Disorder? Three of the Most Important Questions for Parents to Answer

 At the time, we all felt guilty for enjoying ourselves.
 However, within an hour of Joe returning home, the chaos resumed with screaming, door slamming, name-calling, and threats.
 As the years went by, we began to realize that time away from Joe was a necessity for our family’s well-being.

-What to do if you suspect your child may have reactive attachment disorder?
+What to do if you suspect your child may have developmental trauma?

-If you suspect that your child has reactive attachment disorder, realistically assess your family’s situation.
+If you suspect that your child has developmental trauma, realistically assess your family’s situation.

 The degree to which your family is struggling is an indication of how severe your child’s disorder is.
 To make excuses, wait for love to cure all, or rely on the wrong diagnosis will only delay treatment and make the child’s condition worse.